dfinity/portal/blog/features/replica-signed-queries.md

 }
 ```

-Query response verification is one via agents, such as agent-rs and agent-js, and other agents developed by members of the IC community.
+Query response verification is done via agents, such as agent-rs and agent-js, and other agents developed by members of the IC community.
 Agents now introduce a new `AgentError` type that indicates a verification failure.

 Replica signed queries are supported in agent-rs [versions v0.30.0](https://github.com/dfinity/agent-rs/releases) and newer.